UnoSD/SlaCalculator/README.md

 # SlaCalculator
-Calculate composite SLA for solutions
+Calculate composite SLA for solutions.

+Add the components following the example to `main.fsx` and run the script to get the results.

 # Example
 ```fsharp